Frank Pagliaro: Actor, Director, Playwright, Producer

 March 26 - April 12 (Fort Washington Collegiate Church - Washington Heights)

-Febronia is left to care for her teenaged son and ailing mother when her husband Simon leaves home to follow an itinerant preacher for Nazareth.
+Herut is left to care for her teenaged son and ailing mother when her husband Simon leaves home to follow an itinerant preacher for Nazareth.
 This strange man's ministry leaves her life in shambles, raising questions about faith, family, and the tension between domestic discipline and radical revolution.

 "As actors, you must realize that what you see is a miracle simply because it exists."